RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 My guesses are:
 <br/><br/>
-**Guess for question 1:** Longer videos have less views than shorter ones.
+**Guess for question 1:** Longer videos have **less views** than shorter ones.

-While making videos for youtube I remember always becoming a bit anxious to force the video duration to be under 8 minutes precisely because of this guess.
+While making videos for youtube I remember always becoming a bit anxious to force the length of the video to be under 8 minutes precisely because of this guess.
 My intuition is that students have a lack of attention in general and want to learn things fast.
 <br/><br/>
 **Guess for question 2:**  **Easy** topics will have, on average, more views than **hard** topics.
 However, I expect **hard** topics to be better covered than **easy** ones.